If the IRS lost your tax return, don’t panic. We’ve got you.

 While you’re waiting, you can check the status of your return by visiting Where’s My Refund? on the IRS website.

-Be sure it’s been longer than 24 hours if you filed electronically.
+Be sure it’s been longer than 24 hours if you filed your tax forms electronically.
 Additionally, it should be longer than 4 weeks if you filed by postal mail.

-When using “Where’s My Refund” site, provide your social security number, filing status, and the exact amount of your refund.
-You’ll then be able to see the date on which you can expect your return to be deposited into your bank account or for your check to be mailed.
+When using the “Where’s My Refund” site, provide your social security number, filing status, and the exact amount of your refund.

 4. Opt for Power of Attorney